 Here are a couple of my favorites from the book…

 But two of them stayed with the old guitar.

 This article was posted on Thursday, June 18th, 2009 at 2:29 pm and is filed under Arts and Crafts, Books & Stories, Countries & Cultures, English, Gobolinks, Languages, Limericks, Online Books, Poems, Poetry, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.